Sundance Film Festival 2017: The Insider's Party Guide

 Celebs: Jack Black, Jenny Slate, Jason Schwartzman, Jacki Weaver, Willie Garson

 And let's not forget to talk lounges.
-Lounges are typically open daily, from morning till evening, and are filled with lots of stuff to do, beverages to drink, food to eat, people to schmooze with, etc.…
+Lounges are typically open daily, from morning till evening, and are filled with lots of stuff to do, beverages to drink, food to eat, people to schmooze with, even get your hair and makeup done etc....

 Village at the Lift by AT&T